-SO 320 Human Services Practicum I
+SO 320 Human Services Internship I

-Placement in a local human service agency, which allows the student to begin integrating classroom concepts and theory with practical interventions that have been the foundation from the theoretical and conceptual basis of prior learning.
-The practicum requires a minimum of 8-10 hours per week under agency supervision.
-Students also complete additional coursework in collaboration with the GBC Practicum Coordinator for practical integration and growth of the developing human services professional.
+A faculty-supervised internship that involves placement in a local human service agency.
+The student will begin integrating classroom concepts and theory with practical interventions that have been the foundation from the theoretical and conceptual basis of prior learning.
+The internship requires a minimum of 120 hours under agency supervision.
+Students also complete additional coursework in collaboration with their supervising faculty for practical integration and growth of the developing human services professional.
 Prerequisite: Senior Standing